School and Community Organization Options

-The choice of a school with which you wish to partner is up to you.
+The choice of a school or community organization with which you wish to partner is up to you.
 Several factors may impact that choice:

-RESET serves schools in the DC metro area, Northern Virginia, and Maryland.
+RESET serves schools and community organizations in the DC metro area, Northern Virginia, and Maryland.

 • The type of student population you wish to work with

 For example, you might prefer to work with students who have special needs, students from low-income neighborhoods or students that exhibit a high level of academic readiness.